NiGhTTraX/mugshot/packages/selenium/README.md

-> Docker scripts to start a Selenium grid to be used for testing Mugshot packages
+> Docker scripts to start a Selenium grid

 ----